sebnitu/BaseWeb/README.md

 *Keep in mind that if you use the imagemin module, [Jpegtran](http://jpegclub.org/jpegtran/) should be installed globally.
 You can install it with [Homebrew](http://brew.sh/) using: `brew install jpeg`*

 ### Jake Tasks
+To see the full list of available Jake tasks for a project, use `jake -ls`.
 The following tasks are available for building BaseWeb and related files:

 | Jake Tasks        | Description                                          |
 |-------------------|------------------------------------------------------|